NFontrodona/Lazyparser/doc/source/lazyparser.rst

 Customize the docstring environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are not a fan of Pycharm docstrings you can set your own docstring environment by using the function ``set_env``
+If you are not a fan of Pycharm docstrings, you can set your own docstring environment by using the function ``set_env``

 the function ``set_env`` takes 4 arguments :

     * ``delim1`` : the string preceding the definition of a parameter. *:param* is the default value.
 This parameter can be an empty docstring if nothing precedes the parameter name in the docstring of the decorated function.
     * ``delim2`` : the string that comes right after the name of the parameter.
 It **MUST** be defined and can't be an empty string or a space, tabulation, etc...
     * ``hd`` : the header preceding the argument names.
 By default, corresponds to an empty string.
     * ``tb`` : the number of spaces at the beginning of each line in the docstring.
-By default equals to 4.
+By default, it is equal to 4.

 .. note::

-    The text set before the parameters definition (or the parameters definition header) is considered as being a part of the description of the function.
+    The text set before parameters definition (or the parameters definition header) is considered as being a part of the description of the function.

 .. warning::

-    The type of the parameters in the docstring must be surrounded by parentheses so that lazyparser can interpret them.
+    The type of parameters in the docstring must be surrounded by parentheses so that lazyparser can interpret them.

 Here is an example of how using ``set_env``